Energy Systems Instrumentation Engineering Technology

 - Utilize test equipment to troubleshoot and analyze electrical, electronic, and instrumentation related circuits.

-- Design, troubleshoot, and document circuits for motor controls and associated devices.
+- Design and troubleshoot circuits for motor controls and associated devices.

-- Utilize the fundamentals of thermodynamics and boiler operation to troubleshoot and maintain process control associated with steam plants.
+- Utilize the fundamentals of fluid dynamics and thermodynamics to troubleshoot and maintain process control associated with industrial plants.

-- Design and troubleshoot Programmable Logic Controllers (PLC) / Programmable Automatic Controllers (PAC) programs and associated Human Machine Interfaces (HMI) for industrial processes.
+- Design, implement, and troubleshoot Programmable Logic Controllers (PLC) programs and associated Human Machine Interface (HMI) applications for industrial processes.

 - Utilize the fundamentals of networks and digital communications to troubleshoot and maintain distributed plant automation and Supervisory Control and Data Acquisition (SCADA) systems.